 A choose must keep in mind “the character of the website” he or she interacts with while comparing whether or not his or her use of an SMC ought to create an appearance of impropriety.
 Cal.
 Opinion sixty-six, p.
 7. This is especially proper in which a “judge engages in the use of social media at the same time as also listing his or her affiliation with the court docket.”
 Comm.
 On Codes of Conduct Advisory Opinion No. 112 (“Fed.
 Opinion 112”), p.
 222.

-The defendants additionally argued that an appearance of impropriety resulted from the decide tweeting a hyperlink to an “inaccurate” news article approximately the case.
+The defendants also argued that an appearance of impropriety resulted from tweeting a hyperlink to an “inaccurate” news article approximately the case.
 But “[e]ven assuming the choose owned or controlled the disputed Twitter account” the Twitter account did no longer publicly discover the judge, the courtroom, or any member of the judiciary.

 These findings underscore numerous important matters.

-Relatedly, the court docket additionally was taken into consideration how the USAO—the birthday celebration the decide interacted with online—utilized social media.
+Relatedly, the court docket also considered how the USAO—the birthday celebration they decide to interact with online—utilized social media.
 In this case, it becomes an organization sharing reputable bulletins publicly.
-The outcome may be distinctive if the choose changed into “buddies” with a character attorney on Facebook, and that lawyer’s Facebook profile included by and large pics of her own family.
+The outcome might be distinctive if the choice changed into “buddies” with a character attorney on Facebook.
+That lawyer’s Facebook profile included by and large pics of her own family.
 This shows that judges want to display the hobby of any man or woman or organization that they “observe” or “buddy” on social media.

 EX PARTE PROBLEMS

 “The capability that a judge may additionally get hold of improper ex parte communications is much greater while the judge is interacting with lawyers who may additionally appear inside the judge’s courtroom.”
 Cal.
 Opinion sixty-six, p.10.
-But this doesn’t suggest that a choose ought to altogether keep away from interacting with legal professionals who may also appear in his or her court docket.
+But this doesn’t suggest that a choice ought to keep altogether away from interacting with legal professionals who may also appear in their court docket.
 Rather, judges ought to surely “take care to keep away from remarks and interactions that may be interpreted as ex parte communications.”
 A.B.A.
 Formal Opinion 462, p.2.

 Notably, the Federal and California Canons aren’t flawlessly congruent with appreciate to the prohibition on ex parte communications.
 California Canon 3B(7) states that “a choose shall now not independently check out facts in a proceeding … [t]his prohibition extends to statistics to be had in all media, along with digital” While Federal Canon 3A(4) merely states that “a judge has to now not initiate, permit, or don’t forget ex parte communications….”

 Although Sierra Pacific instructs that a federal judge may permissibly follow a lawyer appearing before her or him on Twitter–so long as there are not common non-public messages among them–it might be imprudent for a California choose to do so.
-The act of “following” such an account may be construed as an independent research to be had digital media in violation of Canon 3B(7).
+The act of “following” such an account may be construed as independent research to have digital media violated Canon 3B(7).
 If a California choose interacts with lawyers who may additionally seem earlier than him or her online, the judge has to take prophylactic measures to ensure the one’s interactions cease on every occasion the attorney does seem earlier than they choose.